IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 `protected method` __unlink(joint)_

-Removes a previously created link between a joint and another one.
+Removes a previously created link between this joint and another one.

 **Parameters**:
 - joint:Joint - Another joint to link to this one.